dnth/cv-docker-images/image_captioning/moondream2/README.md

 > [!NOTE]
 > Only tested on Linux machine with GPU.

-To run this model, you can build the Docker container yourself or use the pre-built image from Docker Hub.
+To run this model, you can build the Docker image yourself or use the pre-built image from Docker Hub.

 ## Build the Docker image